ggonnella/fastsubtrees/ntdownload/README.md

 The return value of ``run()`` is ``True`` if a dump file was downloaded, ``False`` if no newer version was available.

+## ntnames

+The script ``ntnames`` is provided, which, after download using ``ntdownload`` can be used for creating a list of taxonomy IDs and scientific names, which can be used as attribute source file for fastsubtrees.

 ## Test suite

 The test suite is run using ``pytest``.